 - Make sure your hiring team contacts potential candidates within a month of collecting their data

 Did you enjoy reading about GDPR and recruitment?
-Find out more about talent acquisition in our Recruitment section for all the scoops on hiring.
+Find out more about talent acquisition in our Recruitment section for all the latest information about hiring.